niqzart/flask-fullstack/README.md

 - [SocketIO](https://socket.io/) & [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/)
 - [pytest](https://docs.pytest.org/en/7.1.x/)

-It is currently in deep development, I'd call the current version 0.0.13.
+It is currently in deep development.
 Package is maintained by one programmer ([hey that me!](https://github.com/niqzart)).
 In this readme you can find:
 - [Install instructions](#install)
 - [Quick start guide](#quick-start)